Find someone with a car who’s happy to help. Their car must have a fully charged battery with the same voltage as yours

 Then attach the other end to an earthing point (unpainted metal on the engine block or chassis) well away from the flat battery and fuel system.

-- Keep both engines off and wait for 3 minutes, then start the working car’s engine and let it run for a minute.
+Keep both engines off and wait for 3 minutes, then start the working car’s engine and let it run for 1 minute.

 5. Start your car